Exploring Olympic Park's Rose Garden and Walking Route in May

 Getting to Olympic Park

 Located in the southeastern part of the city, Olympic Park is easily accessible via public transport.
-If you're coming from Gangnam, you can take Line 2 to Jamsil Station and transfer to Line 8 towards Mongchontoseong Station.
-In total, the journey takes about 30 minutes.
-Alternatively, if you're in Itaewon, it's about a 40-minute ride on public transport.
-Once you arrive, the park's expansive grounds welcome you with open arms.
+If you're departing from Gangnam, take Line 2 to Jamsil Station and then transfer to Line 8 towards Mongchontoseong Station.
+The total journey takes about 30 minutes, making it a convenient trip for anyone in the area.
+Conversely, if your starting point is Itaewon, expect about a 40-minute ride.
+Upon arrival, the park's expansive grounds invite you to explore.

 The Rose Garden: A Floral Extravaganza

-The Rose Garden is one of the park’s most romantic spots, featuring over 120 different types of roses.
-As I strolled through the garden, the blooms were at their peak, showcasing vibrant reds, soft pinks, and deep yellows.
-It’s a riot of colour that draws photographers and nature enthusiasts alike.
+The Rose Garden is arguably one of the park’s most romantic spots, adorned with over 120 different types of roses.
+During my visit, the blooms were in their prime, showcasing a riot of colors: vibrant reds, soft pinks, and deep yellows.
+This spectacle of nature not only captivates the eye but also draws photographers and nature enthusiasts keen to capture the beauty on camera.
+In fact, the garden is particularly popular among couples taking wedding photos or families celebrating special occasions.

 - Location: Near the main entrance of the park, easily marked on maps.